-We recommend installing Pulse Secure application to connect to the VPN, and that you set this up (and check that it's working) before you leave.
+We recommend installing GlobalProtect application to connect to the VPN, and that you set this up (and check that it's working) before you leave.
 This will give you the best experience for using Google Mail and other resources.

 If you're using the VPN, or if connections to the internet are slow, use the HTML version of Google Mail - it will load more quickly:

 If you have two factor authentication (2FA) enabled on your Google account, make sure you are using the Google Authenticator app rather than text messages, as SMS delivery can be unreliable and expensive.
 Install the app and check that it's working correctly before you travel.